shivansh980/Booth-Multiplication/README.md

 # Booth Multiplication
- Python program to calculate product by Booth Algorithm
+ Python program to calculate product by Booth Algorithm.